orfeotoolbox/OTB/PSC.md

 -   Changing inter-subsystem APIs, or objects,
 -   Any change in the code or in the documentation.

-Merge Request can be linked to an issue and should describe :
+Merge Request can implement an issue in GitLab.

-1. What changes will be made and why they will make a better Orfeo ToolBox
-2. When will those changes be available (target release or date)
-3. Who will be developing the proposed changes

-Those elements must be provided to a git hosted platform (GitLab, GitHub, etc.).
+Merge Requests must be provided to a git hosted platform (GitLab, GitHub, etc.).
 Merge request can be discussed on the developer list or directly on GitLab.

 Votes are necessary to accept Merge Request :